 - Con Panna: Like the beverage "macchiato," but whipped cream is substituted for steamed milk.

 - Cortado: means "cut" in Spanish, so the double shot espresso served in a demitasse glass supported with a metal handle is "cut" with an equal part of hot milk, making it in between the size and strength of a macchiato and a cappuccino.
-It is popular in Spain and Portugal, as well as throughout Latin America and Cuba, where it is drunk in the afternoon.
+It is popular in Spain and Portugal and throughout Latin America and Cuba, where it is drunk in the afternoon.
 Variations include more foam on top than a traditional cortado and occasionally with different names such as Piccolo or Gibraltar.

 - Corretto: Espresso "corrected" with a touch of grappa, cognac, sambuca, or another spirit.